retypeapp/retype/guides/installation.md

 ```
 +++

-That's it! :tada: Your new Retype website should be up and running. :tada:
+That's it!
+Your new Retype website should be up and running. :tada:

 !!!
 If you already have the `dotnet` CLI installed on your machine, installing using `dotnet tool install retypeapp --global` will be the fastest option, but any of the options should install within seconds.
 They all produce the same result and run with the same performance.